The CEO Problem with $r$th Power of Difference and Logarithmic Distortions: Introduction

-\textbf{Sec.~\ref{sec:nonregular_ceo}, \emph{non-regular} model:} Bounded source and observation such that estimation-theoretic regularity conditions do not hold, including copula \cite{VempatyV2015b} or additive uniform noise with $|x-\hat{x}|^r, r \in \mathbb{N}, r \ge 1$ distortion: We find the distortion scales as $\mathcal{O}(\Rsum^{-r})$.
-Achievability is by the Berger-Tung encoding scheme with midrange estimation \cite{Rider1957} and converse is by a generalization of the Chazan-Zakai-Ziv bound \cite{ChazanZZ1975, Bell1995}, assuming each agent makes use of identical encoding.
+\textbf{Sec.~\ref{sec:nonregular_ceo}, \emph{non-regular} model:} Bounded source and observation such that estimation-theoretic regularity conditions do not hold, including additive uniform noise, with $d(x, \hat{x})=|x-\hat{x}|^r, r \in \mathbb{N}, r \ge 1$: We find the distortion scales as $\mathcal{O}(\Rsum^{-r})$ using the Berger-Tung scheme with midrange estimation \cite{Rider1957}.
+A converse bound is also given by a generalization of the Chazan-Zakai-Ziv bound \cite{ChazanZZ1975, Bell1995}, assuming each agent makes use of an identical encoding scheme, although its tightness is unproven.